Definitive Img Comparison slider Press "Enter" to skip to content

-A review and Photo example of the KONICA L39 HEXANON 35mm / F2 with Film and Digital camera.
+A review and sample photos of the KONICA L39 HEXANON 35mm F2 (silver barrel) used with a Leica M digital camera and a film camera.

 Table of contents